Salt versus potassium blood pressure debate

 The massive problem though is consumer resistance.
 Food from the so-called "industrial diet" is so bland without extra salt; and various flavour enhancers.

-Added to that is the fact that "others" add 75% of the salt to our food; so if we eat out a lot and purchase many processed meals from the grocery store we actually have little control ourselves over the amount of sodium.
+Added to that is the fact that "others" add 75% of the salt to our food; so if we eat out a lot and purchase many processed meals from the grocery store we actually have little control ourselves over the amount of sodium that we consume.

 Sodium reduction is not easy.